kadenshayden/SRE-Telemetry-System/README.md

 One is a dedicated server while the other is a client, both hooked up to seperate Arduino Mega's.
 Test code is provided by the Radiohead library.

+The obvious worry is that Arduino hardware isn't weatherproofed or vibration isolated.
+An easy fix for this is to enclose it in an aluminum casing, utilinzg rubber standoffs from McMaster to isolate the board from vibration.
+I haven't heard of anybody having a board die from vibration, but you wouldn't want it to happen on the track.

 Goal:
 A long term goal of the project is to use off-the-shelf hardware to communicate data with the host laptop in real time.
 So while the car is running around the track, the team can monitor